-Making accidental yarn overs is actually one of the more common mistakes made beginners (don’t worry it happens to all of us at one time or another)!
+Making accidental yarn overs is actually one of the more common mistakes made by new knitters (don’t worry it happens to all of us at one time or another)!

 These accidental yarn overs often happen when move the yarn back and forth to create the different stitches.
-One way to spot a yarn over you didn’t mean to make it how it creates the hole or space.
+One way to spot a yarn over you didn’t mean to make is to look for how it creates the hole.

 You can view the full video tutorial on my YouTube channel.

-Scroll down for the yarn over knitting tutorial!
+Scroll down for the yarn over increase knitting tutorial!

 - A yarn over can be made with any weight yarn.
 I'm use Paintbox Simply Chunky a #5 bulky weight yarn for this tutorial.

 - Knitting needles to match your yarn.
-For this tutorial I'm using my 6mm US SIze 10 Knitter's Pride Karbonz Interchangeable needles.
+For this tutorial I'm using my 6 mm needles (US SIze 10) Knitter's Pride Karbonz Interchangeable needles.

 - Knit to the place you need to make a yarn over (YO).

-- Wrap the yarn around the right hand needle from front to back.
+- Wrap the yarn around the right hand needle from front to the back of the work.